CONSERVATION & MOLECULAR ECOLOGY

 0 Comments

+It feels good to have more of the lab getting back into the swing of fieldwork after the worst years of the early pandemic!
 The lab has always maintained some field activity throughout the pandemic.
-Ezequiel has been remote from field sites across Argentina, Robert and Peter have been keeping active at Mpala in Kenya, and Colin (and the lizard team) as well as Amanda (and the terrapin team) had managed to keep active around the northeastern US.
+Ezequiel Vanderhoeven had been working remote from field sites across Argentina; Robert Ang'ila and Peter Lokeny had been keeping active at Mpala in Kenya; Colin Donihue had led the lizard team in field and lab studies across New England; Amanda Lyons led the terrapin conservation genomics team around the northeastern United States.
 But a lot of us had to cut back or go it alone more than we would have liked.
-The tide is turning, though!
+The tide finally began to turn in 2022, though!

 We are super grateful to funders: NSF (CAREER & EPSCoR award), Department of Interior (Cooperative Agreement), Brown University (UTRA & IBES).